Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Which Should You Buy?

 If you’re looking for a smart plug that’s not the Belkin WeMo, you have a number of options.
 For my money, I’d go with the ThinkEco Modlet, as the wi-fi control combined with the multiple modes of electricity monitoring make it a good deal for $44.
 However, if you’re looking to get into the SmartThings system, or you already have a SmartThings Hub, the Smart Power Outlet is also a good option.
+There are so many creative uses for smart plugs.

 Do you use smart plugs in your home?
 Or other ways of managing the energy usage of your devices?
 Have you used any of the ones mentioned here?
 Or would you recommend the WeMo above all else?
 Share your thoughts below!